 1 tablespoon chopped parsley

-2 tablespoon capers, washed and dry
+2 tablespoons capers preserved in salt, washed and dry

 1 tablespoon lemon juice